 Although this sometimes depends on the version of a service, this is usually the first thing we want to know about a new product.
 Is it free?
 Is it a one-time, monthly, or annual subscription?
 All analytics tools we’ve covered have a free option which should suffice for most users.
 Clicky has more features and stores analytics longer per subscription plans and Matomo has paid plugins for some premium features.

 They all have documentation and easy-to-find email support options for direct questions.
 Google and Matomo have forum communities as well.
 Open Web Analytics uses the Github Issues and Wiki sections for bug reports and documentation respectively.

 How much info do you want on visitors?
 Do you want to track location, IP address, device type and version, and time on a page?
 They all do that.
 But if you want more – expected age range, gender, trends, General Data Protection Regulation (GDPR) settings – you should check out Matomo and Google.
 Matomo adds plugins with new features regularly.

 Note: For deeper segmentation development options, also check out Mixpanel.
-We unfortunately do not have content on Mixpanel at this time.
+We’ve covered integrating Mixpanel with WordPress and Drupal.